openeuler-mirror/epkg-merge/doc/design/config_options.md

 	defineFlags:
 		f1:
 			doc: 		description-f1
-			values:		# if empty, default to: on, off
+			values:		# default to bool values: true false; otherwise is a list of words
 			default:	true
 			when:		f2=xxx	# f1 is only valid when f2 is xxx
-		f1=on:
+		f1=true:
 			configureFlags: --enable-f1
 			buildRequires: 	build-deps-for-f1
 			requires: 	runtime-deps-for-f1